NatiTurts/Encryptor-Pro-Connector/README.md

 ### 2. Set Up the EncryptorPro Connector

 After importing the solution, set up the EncryptorPro connector to enable seamless communication between your applications and the encryption services.
+Open Power Automate and create a new Instant flow.
+Give the flow a name and select Manually trigger a flow.

 ![New Flow](Images/EP-New-Flow.png)

-1. **Configure the Connector**:
+1. **Find the EncryptorPro Custom Connector**:
-   - Navigate to the connectors section in your environment.
+   - Navigate to the connectors section in your new action.
    - Locate the EncryptorPro connector and select it.
-   - Enter the required configuration details, such as authentication credentials and endpoint URLs.
-   - Save the configuration settings.

 ![New Action](Images/EP-New-Action.png)

-2. **Test the Connection**:
-   - Use the test functionality within the connector settings to ensure that the connection is established successfully.
-   - Verify that your applications can communicate with the EncryptorPro services without issues.
+2. **Select an Action**:
+   - Choose between Encrypt Data or Decrypt Data actions.
+   - No API keys or account IDs are required—simply authorise the connector to start using it.

 ![Select Action](Images/EP-Select-Action.png)